doctrine/dbal/UPGRADE.md

 # Upgrade to 4.0

+## BC BREAK: BIGINT vales are cast to int if possible

+`BigIntType` casts values retrieved from the database to int if they're inside the integer range of PHP.
+Previously, those values were always cast to string.

 ## BC BREAK: Stricter `DateTime` types

 The following types don't accept or return `DateTimeImmutable` instances anymore: